Wycliffe Onyango

-Wycliffe Otieno Onyango is Kenyan defender who features for Kenyan Premier League side Nairobi City Stars.
+Wycliffe Otieno Onyango is a former Kenyan defender with Kenyan Premier League side Nairobi City Stars who recently retired and now serves as an assistant coach at Mathare United F.C.

 Career

 Wycliffe formerly turned out for Kenya School of Law, Nairobi Stima and FC Kariobangi Sharks before joining Nairobi City Stars in July 2019.

+He formed a formidable defensive partnership with Salim Abdalla in the 2019-20 National Super League season as Nairobi City Stars went on to earn promotion to Kenya's top tier league for the next season.

 He stayed on after the team's promotion to the Premier League, and added one more season to feature in the 2021-22 FKF PL.

+He called it a day at season end and went on to seek his coaching badges moving away from his earlier passion of being an anchor.
+He is now the assistant coach of Kenyan Premier League side Mathare United F.C. since the beginning of the 2022-23 season.